Cross-dressing: Legal issues

 In many countries, cross-dressing was illegal under laws that identified it as indecent or immoral.
 Many such laws were challenged in the late 1900s giving people the right to freedom of gender expression with regard to their clothing.
+There still remains 13 UN member states that explicitly criminalize transgender individuals, and there exist even more countries that use a great deal of diverse laws to target them.
+The third edition of the Trans Legal Mapping Report, done by the International Lesbian, Gay, Bisexual, Trans, and Intersex Association found that an especially common method to target these individuals is through cross-dressing regulations.